tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 In order to allow a receiver to determine whether a record has CID or not, connections which have negotiated this extension use a distinguished record type tls12_cid(25).
-Use of this content type has the following two implications:
+Use of this content type has the following three implications:

-- The CID field is present in the record
+- The CID field is present.
+- The MAC calculation follows the process described in {{mac}}.
 - The true content type is inside the encryption envelope, as described below.